-Homebuilders like Lennar (LEN) and KB Home (KBH) use the survey data to measure consumers’ attitude towards future home price appreciation, which helps—or hinders—risk-taking.
-Mortgage REITs like Annaly (NLY), American Capital Agency (AGNC), and PennyMac (PMT) will use the survey data to help forecast prepayment speeds and also to gauge consumer sentiment and its expected effects on the economy.
+Mortgage REITs—like Annaly Capital (NLY), American Capital Agency (AGNC), and PennyMac Mortgage Investment Trust (PMT)—use data from the survey to help forecast prepayment speeds.
+They also use the data to gauge consumer sentiment and its expected impact on the economy.

-The survey asks a number of questions, including the following:
+The Fannie Mae National Housing Survey asks a number of questions, including:

 - Do you think the economy is on the right track or the wrong track?

 - Looking ahead one year, do you expect your personal financial situation to get much better, somewhat better, stay the same, get worse, or get much worse?